 Start your nutritious journey

-Mycoprotein is a key ingredient in the Quorn product range.
+Quorn mycoprotein is a key ingredient in the Quorn product range.
 Expert Quorn chefs have skilfully found out how to get the very best out of this tasty protein, creating a range of ready meals, sausages, burgers and meat-free products.
-Quorn products can be integrated into your mycoprotein diet for a nutritious and highly beneficial dietary regime.
+Quorn products can be integrated into your Quorn mycoprotein diet for a nutritious and highly beneficial dietary regime.